sypticus/gluetun-helm/README.md

 # Gluetun VPN client

-This is a helm chart for [Gluetun](https://github.com/qdm12/gluetun), a project by Quentin McGaw This is helm chart is still a project under construction, and is definitely beta.
+This is a helm chart for [Gluetun](https://github.com/qdm12/gluetun).
+This is helm chart is still a project under construction, and is definitely beta.

 Initially, this chart sets up a VPN proxy which can be reached from inside the K8s cluster,